-Q: Do we need Nordic ski experience to join the team?
+Do we need Nordic ski experience to join the team?

-A: No ski experience required!
-Our Nordic coaches have experience instructing all levels of skiers, from beginner to elite racers.
+No ski experience required!
+Our coaches have experience instructing all levels of skiers, from beginner to elite racers.

-Q: When does the season start?
+When does the season start?
 End?

-A: Winter programming begins November 1st and concludes in mid-March with a final BBNT Spring Banquet typically held in the middle of March.
-We typically hold practices until Spring Break (public schools).
-BBNT takes April off from any programming then begins full Summer programming the first week of June.
+Winter programming begins the first week of November and concludes in mid-March with a final BBNT Spring Banquet.
+We typically hold practices until Spring Break.
+BBNT takes April off from any programming, then begins full summer programming the first week of June.

-Q: How do I register myself or my child for BBNT?
+How do I register myself or my child for BBNT?

-A: To register, please go to the Sign Up page.
+To register, please go to the Sign Up page.
 Reach out to Lettie Stratton for questions regarding registration.

-Q: What age bracket is my child?
+What age bracket is my child?

-A: In skiing we refer to ages in U8, U10, U12 etc. all the way up to U20, U23, & Masters.
+In skiing we refer to ages in U8, U10, U12 etc. all the way up to U20, U23, & Masters.
 This means Under age 8, Under age 10, and is referring to your athlete's age on December 31st of that upcoming winter season.
 These categories are set by the US Ski and Snowboard Association.

-Q: What is dryland training?
+What is dryland training?
 When are practices?

-A: Dryland training is the 'core' of every Nordic skier and refers to off-season training to build a fitness base for winter skiing.
-"Skiers are made in the Summer!"
-The focus of practices is to build cardiovascular conditioning and strength within a fun and team building environment.
+Dryland training is the core of every Nordic skier and refers to off-season training to build a fitness base for winter skiing.
+Skiers are made in the summer!
+The focus of practices is to build cardiovascular conditioning and strength within a fun, team-building environment.